DashankaNadeeshanDeSilva/FCN_for_Semantic_Segmentation/README.md

 **How to run**
 1. Data setup:
-  Download CityScapes dataset from the original website.
+  Download CityScapes dataset from the original website [here](https://www.cityscapes-dataset.com/downloads/).
 Then create a directory named "CityScapes", and put data into the directory
   Now run below to prepare and preprocess the data for the model.
   ```
   python3 Cityscapes_utils.py